 In case an inactive contingent worker has been hired as an employee at the company, after completing the activities in this test case, you can continue testing the same business processes as for a newly hired employee.

-For details refer to test script of scope item Add New Employee / Rehire (FJ0), chapter Succeeding Processes in the Appendix.
+In case the Core content has been deployed with the SAP Best Practices, you can refer for details to test script of scope item Add New Employee / Rehire (FJ0), chapter Succeeding Processes in the Appendix.

 Typographic Conventions